eligrey/async.js/README.md

 alert yet still can utilize execution-blocking features.

     yield to.request("feedback", "POST", (
-        yield to.gets("What are your impressions of async.js?")
+        yield to.prompt("What are your impressions of async.js?")
     ));
     yield to.inform("Thanks for your feedback!");
     // do more stuff here